Your browser is not supported

 But the digital cash system will have costs to run and we're still working out who should cover those costs and what fees, if any, will be charged to consumers.
 This is something we'll consider based on feedback we've received and further work.

-How will you make sure that digital cash is inclusive?
+How will you make sure that Digital Cash is inclusive?

 Common questions

 Yes.
-You won't need a bank account, but you will need a third-party service provider to access your digital cash.
+You won't need a bank account, but you will need a third-party service provider to access your Digital Cash.
 This could be through a bank.

 You'll also need a payment mechanism like a digital wallet, phone or device app or a physical card to buy things.